ashutosh8021/marine-species-classification/README.md

 4. Run all cells to test predictions and visualize with Grad-CAM

 ## Results
-- Achieved XX% validation accuracy (you can update this)
+- Achieved 70% validation accuracy
 - Effective class activation heatmaps for visual feedback

 ## Credits